 Photo by Jamie Kelter Davis for the Greater Chicago Food Depository

-The Summer EBT Program will give eligible families a debit card, which is loaded with $120 per child, which is $40 per child for each summer month.
 Parents will be able to use that debit card to purchase groceries for their children during the summer.
 Man-Yee Lee estimates that they can give that to about a million children in Illinois.
 But because the program is brand new, many families don’t know about it.

-As part of their role as cochair of the Illinois Commission to End Hunger, the Food Depository is leading a statewide awareness campaign for Summer EBT.
+As part of their role as co-chair of the Illinois Commission to End Hunger, the Food Depository is leading a statewide awareness campaign for Summer EBT.
 They are working with the Illinois State Board of Education and the Illinois Department of Human Services to mobilize community organizations across the state to reach out to families.
 Families should connect with their schools before the summer break to determine eligibility and to get the benefit.

 In terms of eligibility, families who have school age children have to be earning a household income of 185% under the poverty line.
 For instance, for a family of four, that’s around $57,700 or less per year.
 There is no citizenship requirement.
 You don’t have to be a US citizen to be eligible.